lolistar/guides/src/pages/working-in-tech/imposter-syndrome/index.md

 ---
 ## Imposter Syndrome

-A feeling of _being a fraud_ or _not good enough_ to get the job done.
-Common among software engineers, developers and designers working in tech companies.
-People suffering from imposter syndrome have a sense of inadequacy and insecurity concerning their ability to make a contribution at the workplace.
+A feeling of _being a fraud_ or _not being good enough_ to get the job done is common among software engineers, developers and designers working in tech companies.
+People suffering from Imposter Syndrome have a sense of inadequacy and insecurity concerning their ability to make a contribution at the workplace.
 In reality, they may be perfectly capable of and do contribute successfully to their tasks.

-These thoughts are fairly common if you suffer from imposter syndrome:
+These thoughts are fairly common if you suffer from Imposter Syndrome:

 * "What am I doing here?"